 Our data is freely available to the researchers who study the Estuary, the land managers who protect it, and the students and community members who care about their local waters.

 Looking to do research in the Hudson River Estuary?
 We can help.
-Check out our searchable libary of research focus areas.
+Check out our searchable libary of collaborative research questions.

 The Hudson River Research Reserve compiles yearly status reports on ecological conditions for each of its four components sites, as well as the headquarters at Norrie Point Environmental Center.
 These status reports compare data collected from previous years, noting any changes in historical trends and averages.